Multifractal analysis of homological growth rates for hyperbolic surfaces: Introduction

-For finitely generated ``essentially free'' Kleinian groups, Kesseb\"ohmer and Stratmann \cite{KesStr04} considered growth rates along geodesic rays, and analyzed the spectrum of homological growth rates.
-A key ingredient there is that cutting sequences of geodesic rays directly give a nice symbolic coding on the limit set.
-For Fuchsian groups, this means that the Koebe-Morse coding coincides with the Artin coding \cite{Ser86}.
-Since ``essentially free'' Fuchsian groups are precisely free Fuchsian groups, Theorem~A is an extension of \cite[Theorem~1.2]{KesStr04} to Fuchsian groups which are {\it not free}.
-For such groups, the Koebe-Morse and Artin codings do not coincide \cite{Ser86}, namely, cutting sequences do not have a direct link to the dynamics on the limit set.
+For finitely generated, essentially free Kleinian groups in arbitrary dimension, Kesseb\"ohmer and Stratmann \cite{KesStr04} analyzed homological growth rates along geodesic rays, and analyzed the $\mathscr{H}$-spectrum.
+Our Main~Theorem significantly extends \cite[Theorem~1.2]{KesStr04} to a large class of Fuchsian groups which are not free groups.
+In particular, the Main~Theorem applies to Fuchsian groups uniformizing compact hyperbolic surfaces.

-Theorem~A is a manifestation of the familiar thermodynamic/multifractal pictures for conformal uniformly expanding Markov maps possibly with neutral fixed points (see e.g., \cite{GelRam09,Iom10,Nak00,Pes97,PesWei97,PesWei01,PreSla92,Wei99}) in the context of Fuchsian groups.
-Indeed, a main step in the proof of Theorem~A is to clarify an elusive coincidence between the $H$-spectrum and the Lyapunov spectrum of the Bowen-Series map \cite{BowSer79}.
-The graphs of the $H$-spectra in FIGURE~2 are only schematic, see Remark~\ref{schematic} for details.
+A key ingredient in \cite{KesStr04} is that for essentially free Kleinian groups, cutting sequences of geodesic rays directly give a symbolic coding of the limit set by a Markov shift.
+For Fuchsian groups, essentially free groups are free groups, and the Koebe-Morse coding coincides with the Artin coding \cite{Ser86}.
+For the Fuchsian groups we consider in this paper, the Koebe-Morse and Artin codings do not necessarily coincide \cite{Ser86}, namely, cutting sequences do not have a direct link to the dynamics on the limit set.
+To overcome this difficulty, we utilize the results for Fuchsian groups with even corners \cite{BowSer79, Ser86}.

-Let us compare \cite[Theorem~1.2]{KesStr04} and Theorem~A in terms of phase transitions\footnote{In \cite{KesStr04}, phase transition is taken as the loss of differentiability of the pressure function.
-In the language of \cite{KesStr04}, there is no thermodynamic phase transition for Fuchsian groups in Theorem~A.}, i.e., the loss of analyticity of the pressure function in the case the group has a parabolic element.
-For essentially free Kleinian groups, two types of phase transitions were detected in \cite[Theorem~1.2]{KesStr04}: the pressure is not differentiable at the freezing point, or the pressure is differentiable and not analytic at the freezing point.
-For the Fuchsian groups considered in Theorem~A, we have shown that only the second type of phase transition occurs.
+The Main Theorem is a manifestation of the familiar thermodynamic and multifractal picture for conformal expanding Markov maps possibly with neutral fixed points (see e.g., \cite{GelRam09,Iom10,KesStr07,Nak00,Pes97,PesWei97,PesWei01,PreSla92,Sch99,Wei99}) in the context of Fuchsian groups.
+Indeed, one main step in the proof of the Main~Theorem is to clarify an elusive coincidence between the $\mathscr{H}$-spectrum and the Lyapunov spectrum of the Bowen-Series map \cite{BowSer79}.

-Our second main result complements the first one in terms of large deviations.
-Define a rate function $I_G\colon\mathbb R\to[0,+\infty]$ by
+Let us compare \cite[Theorem~1.2]{KesStr04} and the Main~Theorem in terms of phase transitions, i.e., the loss of analyticity of the pressure function in the case the group has a parabolic element.
+For essentially free Kleinian groups, two types of phase transitions were detected in \cite[Theorem~1.2]{KesStr04}: the pressure is not differentiable at the freezing point, or the pressure is continuously differentiable on $\mathbb R$ and not analytic at the freezing point.
+For the Fuchsian groups considered in the Main~Theorem, we have shown that only the second type of phase transition occurs.